open-cluster-management-io/policy-collection/README.md

 ### Subscription Administrator

-In new version of Open Cluster Management you must be a subscription administrator in order to deploy policies using a subscription.
+In new versions of Open Cluster Management you must be a subscription administrator in order to deploy policies using a subscription.
 In these cases the subscription is still successfully created, but policy resources are not distributed as expected.
 You can view the status of the subscription to see the subscription errors.
-If subscription admin is required, you will see a message similar to this for any resource that was not created:
+If subscription admin is required, you will see a message similar to the one below for any resource that was not created:

 ```